hashicorp/terraform/tools/terraform-bundle/README.md

 `amd64`.

 ### Plugins Directory Layout
-To include custom plugins in the bundle file, you must specify a "source" attribute in the config and place the plugin in the appropriate subdirectory under "./plugins"
+To include custom plugins in the bundle file, you must specify a "source" attribute in the configuration and place the plugin in the appropriate subdirectory under "./plugins".
+The directory must have the following layout:

 ```
-./plugins/$sourcehost/$sourcenamespace/$name/$version/$os_$arch/
+./plugins/$SOURCEHOST/$SOURCENAMESPACE/$NAME/$VERSION/$OS_$ARCH/
 ```

-Given this custom provider from an earlier example:
+When installing custom plugins, you may choose any arbitrary identifier for the
+$SOURCEHOST and $SOURCENAMESPACE subdirectories.

+For example, given the following configuration and a plugin built for Terraform Enterprise:

 ```
+providers {
   customplugin = {
     versions = ["0.1"]
     source = "example.com/myorg/customplugin"
   }
+}
 ```

-The binary must be placed in the following directory (replace $OS_$ARCH with your target platform):
+The binary must be placed in the following directory:

 ```
-./plugins/example.com/myorg/customplugin/0.1/$OS_$ARCH/
+./plugins/example.com/myorg/customplugin/0.1/linux_amd64/
 ```

 ## Provider Resolution Behavior